Vyral/base-template/_posts/2019-10-04-a-few-tips-for-buying-your-first-investment-property.md

 {% include youtube.html %}

-If you’re thinking about investing in real estate, I have some great tips to share in order to get you started.
-Here’s what you should know.
+<p style="text-align: center;"><em>If you’re thinking about investing in real estate, I have some great tips to share in order to get you started.
+Here’s what you should know.</em></p>

 If you’re out there considering making an investment through real estate, I’ve got some expert advice to share with you today. **These tips will help you make the most out of your investment:**